ibm-cloud-docs/hs-crypto/service_instance_overview.md

 ## Understanding the {{site.data.keyword.cloud_notm}} TKE CLI plug-in
 {: #understand-tke-plugin}

 When you choose to store the signature key and master key parts on your workstation, use the {{site.data.keyword.cloud_notm}} TKE CLI plug-in to load the master key.
-With the TKE CLI plug-in, you can load the master key by issuing corresponding commands.
+With the cloud TKE CLI plug-in, you can load the master key by issuing corresponding commands.
 No additional hardware is needed.
-However, as master key parts are stored on your local workstation, the TKE CLI plug-in provides a comparatively lower level of security.
+However, as master key parts are stored on your local workstation, the cloud TKE CLI plug-in provides a comparatively lower level of security.

-For the complete command reference, see [Trusted Key Entry CLI plug-in reference](/docs/hs-crypto-cli-plugin/hs-crypto-cli-plugin-tke_cli_plugin).
+For the complete command reference, see [{{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in reference](/docs/hs-crypto-cli-plugin/hs-crypto-cli-plugin-tke_cli_plugin).
 For detailed instructions, see [Initializing service instances with {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).

 ## Understanding how master key is loaded
 {: #understand-key-ceremony}